sourcetab/sourcetab/CONTRIBUTING.md

 ## Compilation

-Within the `extension` directory, you can run `npm run dev` to start up a development server with the web version, which should automatically open in your browser.
+Within the `client` directory, you can run `npm run dev` to start up a development server with the web version, which should automatically open in your browser.
 Alternatively, run `npm run build:web` to compile the static files for the web version, which will output to the `dist/web` directory.